jlink/how-to-specify-it/docs/README.md

 }
 ```

-> Testing this property devotes all test effort to the case of finding a newly inserted key, but does not require us to replicate the code in the more general postcondition.
+> Testing this property devotes _all_ test effort to the case of finding a newly inserted key, but does not require us to replicate the code in the more general postcondition.
 >
-> We can write similar postconditions for delete and union; writing the property for union forces us to specify that union is left-biased (since union of finite maps cannot be commutative).
+> We can write similar postconditions for `delete` and `union`; writing the property for `union` forces us to specifythat `union` is left-biased (since union of finite maps cannot be commutative).

 ```java
 @Property